PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

   to `yield` statement.

-In Python 3.4 specifically you can have both `yield` and `return` statement, in previous python versions that was syntax error.
+In Python 3.4 specifically you can have both `yield` and `return` statement, in previous Python versions that was syntax error.
 Currently if you write, [generator3.py](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples/generator3.py):

 ```python